Petros144/OBD-DISPLAY/README.md

 # OBD-DISPLAY
-OBD Display with Smartphone Integration
+OBD Display with Smartphone Integration For Smart ForTwo 451

 Work in progress